Industry pioneer against Snoop-branded mid-cluster 2026: tested across 5 dimensions

 • Roobet: no native token.
 Roobet runs promotional rewards and seasonal cashback but no tokenised rakeback program.

-Category 5: Withdrawal flow during audit cycle
+Withdrawal flow: Stake vs Roobet during the audit cycle

 Withdrawal-flow tracking is one of the trickier audit categories because it depends on KYC state, deposit currency, payout queue depth at the moment of request, and brand-side processing queues.
 We tested 2-3 sample withdrawals at each brand during the most recent cycle.